archu0406/vaccination-centre/README.md

 Created a COVID 19 Vaccination locator around Toronto using API and subscription for vaccination available alerts through POST method.

 Instructions to run this file:
-Before loading the index.html file, we need to run the below commands in the termainal:
+Before loading the index.html file, we need to run the below commands in the terminal:
 1) npm install express
 2) node app.js